 Best Wipes for Newborn Babies in Japan

-These wipes ranked 4th place in my review of baby wipes in Japan but I can see why mothers in Japan, including some of my friends, swear by these.
+These wipes ranked 4th place in my review of baby wipes in Japan but I can see why parents in Japan, including some of my friends, swear by these.
 Although I wasn’t a fan of the texture and found they dry quickly, they perform the best out of all the lower-cost wipes I looked at.

-- Effortless to wipe messes since it’s full of moisture
+- Effortless to wipe messes

 2nd Place: Moony